 What is the average salary for a travel nurse?

 It’s true that travel nurses often make more than their permanently staffed counterparts.
 Travelers receive tax-free stipends and per diems that help them pay for temporary housing, continuing education units (CEUs), and other travel expenses that may accrue while on a nursing assignment.
-Find out more about the specifics of travel nurse pay breakdown and explore the best states for travel nursing.

 Additionally, travel nurses can earn even more through company bonuses and other income.
 For example, when you travel with Fusion Medical Staffing, you’ll get bonus money for referring a traveler friend to the Fusion fam.
 You can also earn extra cash by becoming a social media influencer for Fusion Medical Staffing.